 Treadmill maintenance kits consist of all the necessary items that you require to carry out the maintenance work.
 These help you to keep the treadmill clean and make sure it functions properly.
 Few of the main elements that most maintenance kits contain are:

 - Lubricant Applicators

 - Cloth for cleaning purposes

-To sum it up, maintaining a treadmill is necessary to ensure maximum utility of the features and prolong its life.
-Just remember to regularly check up on different components of the unit, like lubricating the belt, vacuuming thoroughly around the unit, and wiping the whole of the machine, including the electrical panel.
+To sum it up, routine maintenance for your treadmill is necessary to ensure maximum utility of the features and prolong its life avoiding any premature wear.
+Just remember to check up on different components of the treadmill regularly, like lubricating the belt, vacuuming thoroughly around the unit, and wiping the whole of the machine, including the electrical panel.